Agile Hive - SAFe® in Jira

 Included in the Program Roadmap, this new feature makes use of blue flags on the timeline graphically indicating program Milestones.

 Also included as a new feature in the Program Roadmap within your Issues, the Progress indicator in combination with the today marker, generates a report comparing overall progress and speed.

 Every four weeks, we at Seibert Media provide an update of the current state of Agile Hive, along with a preview of upcoming features.
 We also allow the opportunity to exchange ideas with us in real-time.
 There are parallel reviews provided for both our German and English speaking audiences and you can sign up to add these to your calendar:

-That’s what we have for you this month.
-We look forward to “seeing” you in April 2022!
+That’s all we have for you this month.
+We look forward to “seeing” you in February 2022!